All Teenage Mutant Ninja Turtles Movies Ranked From Best To Worst

 Teenage Mutant Ninja Turtles II: The Secret of the Ooze (1991)

-The second instalment in the Teenage Mutant Ninja Turtles film series, Teenage Mutant Ninja Turtles II: The Secret of Ooze continues from where we left off in the 1990 film, with the Shredder resurfacing with a desire to reclaim the leadership of the Foot Clan and getting his revenge on the Turtles.
+The second instalment in the Teenage Mutant Ninja Turtles film series, Teenage Mutant Ninja Turtles II: The Secret of the Ooze continues from where we left off in the 1990 film, with the Shredder resurfacing with a desire to reclaim the leadership of the Foot Clan and get revenge on the Turtles.

 IMDb rating: 6/10